Recreation, Parks, and Tourism (RPT)

 RPT 520 Parks and Outdoor Recreation Resources (Units: 3)

-Prerequisites: Upper-division standing; RPT 200 (may be taken concurrently); or consent of the instructor.
+Prerequisites: Upper-division standing; RPT 200 (may be taken concurrently); or permission of the instructor.

 Park operations and regulatory compliance at municipal, county, state, and federal levels; resource acquisition and financing; facility planning, design, and maintenance; environmental issues; ethics; the interrelationship between environment and visitor experience; and risk management.